 Selection of children is done in conjunction with schools and community groups, such as Boys and Girls Clubs, Rotary International and Scottish Rite and can happen anywhere in the United States where there is interest.

 Struggling readers are identified by teachers or health care providers, who contact the DSF for assistance.
 Financial need is then established using objective standards, such as the child’s qualification for free or reduced-price school lunch.

-When a child is identified and qualified for dyslexia services, DSF works with the parent(s), community agencies and professional associations to identify the most competitively-priced and convenient qualified provider to provide a thorough language-literacy evaluation and research-based treatment
+When a child is identified and qualified for dyslexia services, DSF works with the parent(s), community agencies and professional associations to identify the most competitively-priced and convenient qualified provider to provide research-based treatment.

 DSF is committed to funding research-based, effective dyslexia services.
 The International Dyslexia Association’s Knowledge and Practice Standards for Teachers of Reading is used to guide the selection of qualified providers.
 In addition, qualified clinicians must have appropriate academic preparation in once of the applicable clinical science professions (e.g., psychology, speech-language pathology, special education), licensing as required for practicing that profession and a professional office facility or, if sessions are provided via telepractice, a secure, online platform.